danielabar/meblog/src/markdown/learning-from-screencasts.md

 Intro WIP...

 This post will cover some techniques to get the most out of the online learning experience using screencasts.
 There are many services offering this including Pluralsight, Wes Bos, Learn UI and UX, TBD to name just a few.
+I happen to have the most experience with Pluralsight, but the advice in this post applies to all screencast style courses.

 TODO: Briefly explain what/how it works - course broken up until short video segments, you can pause, go back, skip forwards, no time limit to complete...